firelightrpg/Reignfall/README.md

 The crew joined Dagult and Aurelia on the battlements to watch fireworks in honor of their triumphs.
 But instead of a dazzling display, the skies above the city darkened.
 A black orb appeared, enveloping Neverwinter and tearing it from its foundation.
 The city was wrenched across the **Astral Sea**, through the **Outer Torments**, and into the fiery skies of **Avernus**, the first layer of the Nine Hells.

 Dagult made a lengthy and impassioned explanation as the city’s new reality set in.
-But before the gravity of their situation could fully sink in, a chilling sound echoed through the night: screams rising from the castle’s lower halls.
+But before the gravity of their situation could fully sink in, a chilling sound echoed through the night: screams rising from the halls below.

 Chaos had begun as Neverwinter faced its hellish descent.